raztronaut/x-add-following-to-lists/README.md

 ```

 The tool will:
-1. Ask for your Twitter auth token (or use from environment variable `TWITTER_AUTH_TOKEN`)
+1. Authenticate using either credentials or cookies
 2. Create a new list with your specified name and settings
 3. Process all your following accounts in batches
 4. Show real-time progress and statistics

+### Authentication Options

+1. Using credentials:
+   - Provide username, email, and password
+2. Using cookies:
+   - Provide auth_token and ct0 cookies

 ### Rate Limits

-The tool respects Twitter's rate limits:
+The tool respects X's rate limits:
 - Following retrieval: 500 requests per 15 minutes
 - Unfollowing: 187 requests per 15 minutes